 Music theory tutoring for students at a beginning to intermediate level.
 Chord structures, intervals, major and minor modes, functional harmony, tonality, and more.

-I have over 10 years of experience working with students at all skill levels, from beginners picking up the bassoon for the first time to young professionals looking for audition and performance coaching.
-I am a positive, supportive instructor and my lessons are tailored to each individual's goals and needs.
+I specialize in bassoon instruction and have more than 10 years experience working with students at all skill levels.
+From beginners picking up the bassoon for the first time to young professionals looking for audition and performance coaching, lessons are always positive, supportive, and tailored to each individual's goals and needs.
 I received my Doctorate of Musical Arts (DMA) in bassoon performance from the Ohio State University in 2011, and my Masters of Music in bassoon performance from Arizona State University in 2008.

 Willow L. February 19, 2015